cloudmesh/client/docs/source/prefix.rst

 	    var username=cloudmesh.profile.username
 	    var project=cloudmesh.clouds.$cloud.credentials.OS_TENANT_NAME

-Please note that these values could be specific to a cloud as indicated by the example for the project in the above project is dependent on the specific cloud which can be easily integrated in the cloudmesh variables while using a `$` followed by the variable name.
+Please note that these values could be specific to a particular cloud.
+As shown by the example for the project in the above project is dependent on the specific cloud which can be easily integrated in the cloudmesh variables while using a `$` followed by the variable name.